attiand/semver-sort/README.md

 Print and optional sort lines that match a semantic version.

 ```
-semver 2.0.0-beta.2
+semver 2.0.0
 Print and optional sort lines that match a semantic version.

-Print semantic versions to standard output.
-With no FILE, or when FILE is '-', read standard input.
+Print lines that match a semantic version to standard output.
+With no FILE, or when FILE is '-',
+read standard input.

 USAGE:
     semver [OPTIONS] [FILES]...